 - Temporary Conservatorship Chart (pdf)

 - Handbook for Conservators (pdf) - Note: The handbook is available for purchase in the court clerk's office for $20.

 How to Contact a Probate Examiner Regarding Probate Notes

-After reviewing the probate notes on the website, you may contact the probate examiner by calling the clerk's office at 951.777.3147 and request to speak with an examiner.
-You can also email a probate examiner.
-(Email is checked daily and you should receive a response within 24 hours.)
+After reviewing the probate notes on the website, you may email a probate examiner.
+(Email is checked daily and you should receive a response within 24 hours)

-If you are filing a petition for sterilization under Probate Code § 1950, you may obtain a list of physicians competent to perform the duties under Probate Code § 1955 by contacting the Inland Regional Center as follows:
+If you are filing a petition for sterilization under Probate Code § 1950 regarding an individual with a developmental disability, you may obtain a list of physicians as identified under Probate Code § 1955 by contacting the Inland Regional Center as follows: